Catalogs & Handbooks

 Hodson Hall Commons

 As a component of the Office of Student Engagement, the Student Events Board (SEB) is the primary student programming organization on campus responsible for providing events and activities that support and enhance campus social life.
 The SEB gives students an opportunity to get involved in shaping their social experience while gaining excellent leadership experience.
-The organization offers many different exciting events throughout the year and is best known for traditional events such as Welcome Week, Shoremal, Pumpkin Party, Campus Spa, Birthday Ball, and other events that feature either nationally known bands or performing artists.
+The organization sponsors and promotes events designed to build community and create a fun college environment.
+Examples include traditions like Welcome Week, Shoremal, Birthday Ball, and Bus Trips to Washington DC and New York City as well as weekend performances, festivals, open mic nights, bingo, and trivia.

 The Student Government Association (SGA)